![]() |

 A fine contract!

-Utilizing that empirical method — itemizing the options — is fine whenever the total combinations is fairly small; but what if there are 56 of them?
+But what if there are 56 items?
 Or 120?
-This method could become quite tedious.
+Brute-force counting could become quite tedious.
 Fortunately, there is Ted's Shortcut, which obviates the size of the numbers and requires only the multiplication of a couple of fractions.

-A graphical representation of our experiment is useful.
+A graphical representation of our experiment is useful; let's try it on pattern #2.
 Using our same Universe of six cards: Q, J, 8, 7, 6, 5, we will deal them to the opponents.
-Let us envision, in the defenders' hands, "slots" to be filled by the cards — two on one side, four on the other, as shown:
+Envision, in the defenders' hands, slots to be filled by the cards — two on one side, four on the other, as shown:

-Next, deal the jack The chance of its going to the left is different — 1 available slot out of 5 remaining.
-The other cards go, by default, to the other hand.
+Next, deal the jack.
+The chance of its going to the left is different now — 1 available slot out of 5 remaining.
+The rest of the cards go, by default, to the other hand.
 As the first two deals were mutually dependent events (Rule 1), the probability of occurrence is simply: 2/6 × 1/5 = 1/15.
 How about that?

 As suggested in the Addendum section of Part 1, it often is easier to calculate the chance of non-occurrence of an event, then subtract it from the Universe of all events — that is, 1−(non-event).

 Our calculation might have been quicker had we applied that technique.
 The 4-2 suit would not work for us only when one hand has QJxx.
 Let us start afresh with our six-card pack.
 What is the chance of dealing the queen to to the four-card holding?
 Clearly 4/6, or 2/3.
 Now deal the jack to that hand as well, which would occur 3 times out of 5 remaining slots.
-The placement of the spot cards is immaterial, so our probability becomes: 2/3 × 3/5 = 2/5, the likelihood of failure of the suit to come home with one loser.
+The placement of the spot cards is immaterial; so our probability becomes: 2/3 × 3/5 = 2/5, the likelihood of failure of the suit to come home with fewer than two losers.
 Therefore, 1 − 2/5 = 3/5, the chance of success.
 3/5 × .48 = 29% for favorable 4-2 combinations.
 Adding that to 36% for 3-3, our total is 65%, as before.

 We can advance our enquiry by altering our key suit somewhat, putting the top honors in the long hand (with a side entry to that hand):